 - 2. Efforts to Involve Parent/Guardian: The administrator will make reasonable efforts to include the parent/guardian in the hearing.
 To conduct a hearing without the parent/guardian present, the administrator must be able to document reasonable efforts to include the parent/guardian.
 The administrator is presumed to have made reasonable efforts if the administrator has sent written notice and has documented at least two (2) attempts to contact the parent/guardian in the manner specified by the parent/guardian for emergency notification - 3.
 Format of Hearing: The administrator will discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
 The student also will have an opportunity to present information, including mitigating facts, that the administrator should consider in determining whether other remedies and consequences may be appropriate.
-The administrator will provide the parent/guardian, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the administrator should consider in determining mitigating circumstances, that the administrator should consider in determining mitigating circumstances, that the administrator should consider in determining consequences for the student - 4.
+The administrator will provide the parent/guardian, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the administrator should consider in determining whether other remedies and consequences for the student. - 4.
 Decision: The administrator will provide written notice to the student and parent/guardian of his/her determination and the reasons for it, and, if the student is suspended, the type and duration of suspension and the opportunity to make up assignments and such other school work as needed to make academic progress during the period of removal.
 The notice of determination may be in the form of an update to the original written notice of hearing